-The Rath Yatra is a community festival.
+The Ratha Yatra is a community festival.
 People don't worship in their houses or fast.

 During the gods' return journey, they're offered Poda Pitha (a traditional cake, said to be a favorite of Lord Jagannath) when they stop at their aunt's temple.
-The gods are also adorned with ornaments of pure gold and given a nourishing drink, before being placed back inside the Jagannath Temple.
+The gods are also adorned with ornaments of pure gold and given a nourishing drink before being placed back inside the Jagannath Temple.

-- Sri Gundicha: June 25.
+- Sri Gundicha: July 12, 2021.
 Placement of the deities in the chariots and journey to Gundicha Temple.
 The first chariot to move is that of Lord Balabhadra.
 Next is Subhadra's, and last Lord Jagannath's.
 Pulling of the chariots starts at 4 p.m. after the relevant rituals have been completed.

 - Hera Panchami: July 16, 2021.
 Goddess Lakshmi, the wife of Lord Jagannath, gets concerned because he hasn't come back.
 Irritated, she goes to Gundicha Temple to find him and see what's going on.
 Devotees carry the deity in a palanquin to the temple.

-- Bahuda Yatra: July 3.
+- Bahuda Yatra: July 20, 2021.
 The grand return journey to the Lion's Gate entrance of Jagannath Temple.
 Rituals take place from noon to 2 p.m.
 The chariots are drawn in reverse order, commencing at around 4 p.m.

 - Niladri Bijaya/Bije: July 23, 2021.
 Deities are placed back inside Jagannath Temple.

-What Can Be Expected at the Rath Yatra Festival?
+What Can Be Expected at the Ratha Yatra Festival?

 The massive number of devotees that flock to the festival does pose a safety risk.
 Lives are often lost in the immense crowd, so extra care should be taken.